BRIGHTNESS-INSIDE-BOX/FUD-Keylogger-Golgappa/README.md

 ## :unlock: To Unhide The Keylog File

-#### To Unhide You Can Use The Bat File , or Can compile C Source Code File  UnhideKeylogs.c To Get The Executable ,(Both in Repository).
+#### :eyes: To Unhide You Can Use The Bat File , or Can compile C Source Code File  UnhideKeylogs.c To Get The Executable ,(Both in Repository).